 Competitors and other third parties may infringe, misappropriate or otherwise violate our patents and other intellectual property rights, whether owned or in-licensed.
 To counter infringement or unauthorized use, we or our current or future licensees may be required to file infringement claims against these infringers.
 A court may disagree with our allegations, however, and may refuse to stop the other party from using the technology at issue on the grounds that our patents do not cover the third party technology in question.
 Further, such third parties could counterclaim that we infringe their intellectual property or that a patent we or our licensees have asserted against them is invalid or unenforceable.
 In patent litigation in the United States, defendant counterclaims challenging the infringement, validity, enforceability or scope of asserted patents are commonplace.
 In addition, third parties may initiate legal proceedings against us or licensees to assert such challenges to our intellectual property rights.
 The outcome of any such proceeding is generally unpredictable.
 Grounds for a validity challenge could be an alleged failure to meet any of several statutory requirements, including lack of novelty, obviousness, non-enablement, or foreign equivalents thereof.
-Patents may be unenforceable if someone connected with prosecution of the patent withheld relevant information from the USPTO or made a misleading statement during prosecution exists, which could render our patents invalid.
+Patents may be unenforceable if someone connected with prosecution of the patent withheld relevant information from the USPTO or made a misleading statement during prosecution.
+It is possible that prior art of which we or our licensors and the patent examiner were unaware during prosecution exists, which could render our patents invalid.
 Moreover, it is also possible that prior art may exist that we are aware of but do not believe is relevant to our current or future patents, but that could nevertheless be determined to render our patents invalid or unenforceable.